Skip to main content

 Armed groups in the Horn of Africa

 Multiple armed actors are involved in the political violence shaping the Horn of Africa.
-Here, Sudan, Somalia, and Ethiopia experience the most sustained and intense conflicts.
+Here, Sudan, South Sudan, Somalia, and Ethiopia experience the most sustained and intense conflicts.

 In Sudan, the primary belligerents are the Sudanese army, called the Sudanese Armed Forces (SAF), and the Rapid Support Forces (RSF), whose power struggle has driven widespread violence and instability, pulling various armed groups into the conflict.